Mack Tuck

-Mack Tuck (born February 21, 1975) is a retired American basketball player and current coach born in Mineola, Texas.
+Mack Tuck (born February 21, 1975) is an American former basketball player and current coach born in Mineola, Texas.
 He was the head coach of the Japanese team Rizing Fukuoka of the bj league in 2013.

 Coaching career

 From 2009 till 2011 Tuck was assistant coach for the Shandong Lions of the CBA.
 In August 2013, the Japanese bj league team Rizing Fukuoka hired Tuck as their new head coach.
 In June 2017, Tuck became an assistant coach of Qingdao DoubleStar.